Safety

 The bulk LNG transportation industry, where LNG is commonly used as a fuel for the transporting vessel, has an excellent safety record.

 The use of LNG as a marine fuel outside the LNG carrier business is a relatively new use of the fuel, as well as gas-only and dual-fuelled engines.
-However, since its introduction as a marine fuel at the turn of the century, LNG-fuelled vessels and associated bunkering operations have had an exemplary safety record.
-For example, the Viking Grace cruise ferry has bunkered, without incident, more than 2,000 times in Stockholm since its entry into service in 2013; and SEA-LNG Member, Gasum’s, bunker vessel Coralius has safely completed over 200 ship-to-ship LNG bunkering operations since 2017.
-In the United States, SEA-LNG member Tote has successfully and safely bunkered its LNG fuelled containerships with their LNG bunker barge the “Clean Jacksonville”.
+However, since its introduction in Europe as a marine fuel at the turn of the century, LNG-fuelled vessels and associated bunkering operations have had an exemplary safety record and are now conducted globally.
+For example, the Viking Grace cruise ferry bunkered, without incident, more than 1,000 times in the Baltic between 2016 and 2020, the Clean Jacksonville LNG bunker barge closed out 2022 with the completion of its 300th bunkering in Florida, and in Singapore FueLNG successfully completed its 400th ship-to-ship LNG bunkering operations in May 2025.